 Graham is Professor of European Social Policy in the Department of Social and Policy Sciences at the University of Bath.
 During his IPR Sabbatical, he will spend time at the Hertie School of Governance in Berlin to further research the debates on Europe underway in Germany.
 He will also continue his research on complexity science to policy analysis, and further explore the general study of public policy and the development of policy tools.

 IPR Visiting Professor

-Professor Dr Ricardo García Mira is Professor of Social and Environmental Psychology in the Department of Psychology, at the University of A Coruña.
-He has been leading the People-Environment Research Group in this University, where he has conducted applied research in environmental issues during the last 20 years.
+Ricardo is Professor of Social and Environmental Psychology in the Department of Psychology at the University of A Coruña.
+He has been leading the People-Environment Research Group at the University, where he has conducted applied research in environmental issues during the last 20 years.
 Current clients include the Galician Government, the Ministry of Science and Technology of Spain, and the European Commission (EFRD and FP7 programmes).
-He has been the Project Coordinator of the GLAMURS project (2014-2016), as well as the LOCAW project (2011-2013), and a partner of the TRANSIT project (2014-2017).
-He has been coordinating some recent research on the 'Prestige' disaster which occurred in 2002, and the Northwest Spain fires which occurred in 2006.

 IPR Honorary Professor